-Early also means cooler – I can’t emphasise the heat enough.
-In my experience, hotel gyms tend to be busier in the afternoon as people look for ways to avoid Thailand’s strong sun.
-(And that extra-annoying species: I’ve never used a gym in my life, but I’m going to use the exact machine you want, and do it wrong).
+Early also means cooler – I can't emphasise the heat enough.
+In my experience, hotel gyms tend to be busier in the afternoon as people look for ways to avoid Thailand's strong sun.
+(And that extra-annoying species: I've never used a gym in my life, but I'm going to use the exact machine you want, and do it wrong).
 If your gym has large windows expect it to be even more hot in the afternoon.
-See below for tips to stay cool.
+See the packing suggestions above for tips to stay cool.

 Tip: If you're hoping to workout pre-dawn (when North Americans with jetlag will wake up anyway), consider packing some protein bars or other snacks as you'll be awake long before breakfast is available.

 TVs, WiFi and entertainment